Whittling wood blocks

 The tools come with metal blades that you replace when blunt.
 When they get dull, sharpen them many times before recycling them.
 Endless hobby and art shops sell their models of this tool, although some are of inferior quality.
 It ranges from 1 to 2 depending on the quality and features.

 Power Grip Carving Tools

 Power Grip carving tools are simple and come with steel blades that you sharpen using a water stone when dull.
-It fits nicely, and you are allowed to use a range of U and V gouges and a small straight chisel and skew knife.
+It fits nicely, and you can use a range of U and V gouges, a small straight chisel, and a skew knife.